 “I went to the Adelphi with my neighbors on a regular basis, usually arriving early on Saturday morning.
 We would spend hours there watching thirty cartoons in a row and then Flash Gordon and Superman and we would come out of the theater with our eyes crossed.”After the Second World War, a housing shortage created a residential building boom that wouldn’t taper off until the 1960s.
 This housing shortage was not only local — it was a part of a national trend that led to the rapid rise of suburbs.
 The white flight also resulted in many urban whites moving into the new suburban areas.

 Rogers Park saw an influx of Russian and Eastern European immigrants which added to the local mix of stores and restaurants.
 By the 1960s Jews were the largest ethnic group in Rogers Park.
 Clark Street incorporated these new immigrants and remained an essential economic stretch of land.
-At the same time, redlining started to creep into the neighborhood, making bank financing inaccessible particularly for Blacks.
+At the same time, redlining started to creep into the neighborhood, making bank financing inaccessible particularly for blacks.

-By Rogers Park/West Ridge Historical Society.
+Rogers Park/West Ridge Historical Society, Contributor.